qubic/wallet-app-dapp/README.md

 |signedTransaction| String | The signed transaction payload |
 |tick| Number | The tick that the transfer was scheduled for |

 On error, a standard `JsonRpcError` is received.
-See `JSON-RPC errors` for more details.
+See `JSON-RPC errors` section for more details.

 ### qubic_signTransaction